Clearlingo Editing and Proofreading

 Initialism: similar to an acronym, but the letters do not make a pronounceable word and are said individually.
 For example, ANZ, KPI and BMI.

-Symbols and signs: these are symbols which represent a word, for example %, $ or #.
+Symbols and signs: symbols that represent a word, for example %, $ or #.

 How to write abbreviations